jacobcohn/ultimate-tic-tac-toe-ai/README.md

 const [ { big, small }, evaluation, depth ] = getBestMove(position, numMilliseconds);
 ```

+The move is returned in the form of a number for the big board position and a number for small board position.
+These numbers are both 0-8, which are pots on the tic tac toe board from left to right, then up to down.

 ## Contributing

 Anyone can look through the code and see how it was written.
 If you do want to add to it, I only request that you send me an email on what you are adding as I am interested.
 My personal email is in my GitHub Profile.